 - If you want a venue where you are able to use your own caterer ask the venue on your initial inquiry if they allow this.
 A lot of venues, particularly hotels, will have their own catering on site.

 - You will find a list of venues that are registered for civil wedding ceremonies on your local council’s website.

-Do you have any more tips for finding the perfect wedding venue?
-Feel free to leave a comment below.
+Do you have any tips for finding the perfect wedding venue?
+Please feel free to leave a comment below.